-Since the Listing Date and up to the date of this annual report, two Audit Committee meeting was held at which the Audit Committee reviewed and discussed the issues relating to the publication of the interim and final results of the Company and its subsidiaries for the relevant period, reviewed the risk management and internal control systems, the effectiveness of the issuer's internal audit function, as well as other related matters required under the GC Code.
+During the Reporting Period, two Audit Committee meeting was held at which the Audit Committee reviewed and discussed the issues relating to the publication of the interim and final results of the Company and its subsidiaries for the relevant period, reviewed the risk management and internal control systems, the effectiveness of the issuer's internal audit function, as well as other related matters required under the CG Code.
 All members of the Audit Committee attended the meeting.

-The financial statements of the Group for FY2022 have been reviewed by the Audit Committee.
+The financial statements of the Group for FY2023 have been reviewed by the Audit Committee.